+As part of the planning process for the proposed project, steps were taken to ensure avoidance and minimization of impacts to waters of the United States to the maximum extent practicable.
 The Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA), as amended by the Sustainable Fisheries Act of 1996 (Public Law 04-267), requires all Federal agencies to consult with the National Marine Fisheries Service (NMFS) on all actions, or proposed actions, permitted, funded, or undertaken by the agency that may adversely affect Essential Fish Habitat (EFH).

-The project site lies in or adjacent to EFH as described under Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA) for Juvenile and adult Pleuronectes americanus (winter flounder) and Scopthalmus aquosus (windowpane flounder); Juvenile

-Pomatomus saltatrix (bluefish); Juvenile and adult Stenotomus chrysops (scup) and Centropristus striata (black sea bass); Egg, larvae, juvenile and adult Scomberomorus cavalla (King mackerel), Scomberomorus maculates (Spanish mackerel), Rachycentron canadum (Cobia) and Sciaenops occelatus (Red Drum) all managed species under the MSFCMA.
+The project site lies in or adjacent to EFH as described under Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA) for Juvenile and adult Scopthalmus aquosus (windowpane flounder); Juvenile Pomatomus saltatrix (bluefish); Juvenile and adult Paralicthys dentatus (summer flounder); Egg, larvae, juvenile and adult Scomberomorus cavalla (King mackerel), Scomberomorus maculates (Spanish mackerel), Rachycentron canadum (Cobia) and Sciaenops occelatus (Red Drum) all managed species under the MSFCMA.

 The project has the potential to adversely affect EFH or the species of concern by the alteration of spawning, nursery, forage and/or shelter habitat.
-The project may have an adverse effect on an approximate 350 square foot area of EFH as described under the MSFCMA for the species and life stages identified above.
+The project may have an adverse effect on an approximate total of 48,550 square foot area of EFH as described under the MSFCMA for the species and life stages identified above.
 This habitat consists of a mostly sand and silt substrate which does not support SAV.
+According to the Virginia Institute of Marine Science (VIMS) survey maps, there was some nearby SAV mapped outside the project footprint of the proposed activity for years 2007 through 2014.
 The Baltimore District has made a preliminary determination that site-specific impacts would not be substantial and an abbreviated consultation will be conducted with NMFS.
 No mitigative measures are recommended at this time to minimize adverse effects on EFH.
 This preliminary determination may be modified if additional information indicates otherwise and could change the Corps' preliminary determination.